mgnsk/balafon/README.md

   Bars are used to specify multiple tracks playing at once.
   Only `timesig`, `velocity` and `channel` are scoped to the bar.
-  Other commands are executed globally the bar is played using the `play` command.
+  The bar is executed with the `play` command.

   ```
   // Define a bar.